 Ir Palgunadi Tatit Setyawan (Middle), chairman.
 For a full profile see page BOC profile.

-Mamat Ma’mun, SE (Right), member, 71, Indonesian citizen, appointed as a member of the company’s Audit Committee based on the Board of Commissioners’ Decision dated January 12, 2009, and reappointed in 2013 based on the Board of Commissioners’ Decision number AE/072IKAN-13/PTS, dated May 1, 2013, with the term of office until the AGMS in 2018.
+Mamat Ma’mun, SE, member, 72, Indonesian citizen, appointed as a member of AE’s Audit Committee based on the Board of Commissioners’ Decision dated 12th January 2009, and was reappointed in 2013 based on the Board of Commissioners’ Decision number AE/072/KA/V-13/PTS dated 1st May 2013, with the term of office until the closure of the AGMS in 2018.

 Nomination and Remuneration

-In regards to the implementation, the BoC acts independently by referring to the Guideline of Nomination and Remuneration Function, which specifies the BoC’s relevant duties and responsibilities:
+In regard to the implementation, the BoC acts independently by referring to the Guideline of Nomination and Remuneration Function, which specifies the BoC’s relevant duties and responsibilities:

 SUPPORTING ORGAN OF THE BOARD OF DIRECTORS